 Who is Andy Sturgeon?

-Andy is one of the UK's leading landscape designers with over 30 years’ experience and a plethora of awards including seven RHS Gold medals at the Chelsea Flower Show as well as the prestigious Best in Show accolade.
+Andy is one of the UK's leading landscape designers with over 30 years’ experience and a plethora of awards including eight RHS Gold medals at the Chelsea Flower Show as well as the prestigious Best in Show accolade three times including for his show garden in 2019.

 Both The Sunday Times, and House and Garden Magazine placed Andy in the top ten list of designers in Britain, positioning him at the top of his field.